Guides / Building Search UI

 </template>

-To create the two column layout, replace the content of the style tag with:
+To create a two-column layout, replace the content of the style tag with:

 1